mikiw/DexProtocol/README.md

 # DexProtocol
-This documentation is a first draft of building a decentralized exchange of assets on Arweave/SmartWeave with similar concepts as Wyvern Protocol has on Ethereum.
+This documentation is a first draft of building a decentralized exchange of knowledge economy on Arweave/SmartWeave with similar concepts as Wyvern Protocol has on Ethereum.

 Firstly I'll explain the domain of asset exchanges, later I'll show the differences between Ethereum/Wyvern Protocol and Arweave/SmartWeave and finally I'll explain how to implement DEX using SmartWeave SDK v2.